 We asked three of today’s top test automation leaders (Evan Edwards, Andy Knight, and Paul Merrill) about problems, strategies, and solutions they experience during testing.
 Read on to find out what they had to say!

 But first, here’s a little bit more about them:

-Evan Edwards is the Co-founder and CTO for Cycle Labs and oversees the development of Cycle, our behavior-driven test automation solution that allows all personnel to join the testing fold and helps implementation teams to deploy with confidence.
-He ensures that Cycle grows in response to industry needs while remaining stable, streamlined, and easy-to-use.
+Evan Edwards is the Co-founder and former CTO of Cycle Labs who oversaw the development of Cycle, our behavior-driven test automation solution that allows all personnel to join the testing fold and helps implementation teams to deploy with confidence.
+He ensured that Cycle grew in response to industry needs while remaining stable, streamlined, and easy to use.